skalb/skalb.github.com/source/_posts/2012-04-16-creating-a-document-sharing-site-with-meteor-js.markdown

 **Step 2: Setting up the project**

-Go ahead and delete<span style="text-decoration: underline;">docshare-tutorial.js</span>and empty out the contents of <span style="text-decoration: underline;">docshare-tutorial.html</span>.
+Go ahead and delete **docshare-tutorial.js** and empty out the contents of **docshare-tutorial.html**.

 Meteor lets you separate client and server code in 2 different ways:

-1) Using the Meteor.is_client and Meteor.is_server flags
+1. Using the Meteor.is_client and Meteor.is_server flags
-2) Place client and server Javascript in the /client and /server folders, respectively.
+2. Place client and server Javascript in the /client and /server folders, respectively.
 Any Javascript at the root level with run on both.

 I prefer method 2 since it feels a bit cleaner to me, but feel free to instead combine everything into one file.
-Create <span style="text-decoration: underline;">docshare-tutorial.coffee</span> at the root and <span style="text-decoration: underline;">client.coffee</span> in /client folder and <span style="text-decoration: underline;">server.coffee</span> in the /server folder.
+Create **docshare-tutorial.coffee**  at the root and **client.coffee**  in /client folder and **server.coffee** in the /server folder.

 **Step 3: Server**